szmania/mach_armchair_general_mods/README.md

 # Machiavelli's Armchair General Mods for Empire: Total War
 Machiavelli's Armchair General Mods collection for Empire: Total War.

-This Mod collection uses WALI "Warscape Added Lua Interface" (http://www.twcenter.net/forums/showthread.php?604949-W-A-L-I) which was originally created by .Mitch and TC of the TWCenter Community.
+This Mod collection uses WALI "Warscape Added Lua Interface" [WALI FOUND HERE](http://www.twcenter.net/forums/showthread.php?604949-W-A-L-I) which was originally created by .Mitch and TC of the TWCenter Community.

 This Mod was also inspired by the work of VadAntS of the TWCenter Community.